 Not all doors to the garage were open, but someone had punched holes to walls so they were all accessible.
-Narnia was a storage of old books and winter sports equipment, but too dark to properly photograph.
+Narnia was a storage of old books and winter sports equipment, but too dark to be properly photographed.

 Perhaps the time has come to keep a distance to this building for now and find some different adventures.